niranjfantain/fantainbuild/README.md

 6.)
 In Build.xml make sure that projectname=##DEPLOYGITNAME##

 7.)
-Add Environment variable in your bashfile / profile as,
+Add Environment variable in your bashfile / profile in the following format and update your bashfile / profile

 	FANTAIN_HOME={root-path-to-your-project}

-    and update your bashfile / profile